-Having a WooCommerce store can be a great blessing, but it requires you to put some extra effort when promoting your products.
+If you own a WooCommerce store, you need to put in some extra effort when promoting your products.

 One way most WooCommerce stores find success is by promoting their products through Google Shopping.

-Google Search is the most used online tool today and their very own marketing portal, Google Merchant Center allows you to promote WooCommerce products and reach to more qualified prospects all over the world.
+Google Search is the most used online tool today and its very own marketing portal, Google Merchant Center allows you to promote WooCommerce products and reach more qualified prospects all over the world.

 However, there is a big issue that people face.
-Uploading products for Google Shopping Ads requires you to upload product feed in the format that Google suggests.
+Uploading products for Google Shopping Ads requires you to upload product feeds in the format that Google suggests.

 But this issue is no longer a barrier.

-Now, you may use WooCommerce Product Feed Manager to generate WooCommerce Google product feed with just a few clicks.
+Now, you may use Product Feed Manager For WooCommerce to generate WooCommerce Google product feed with just a few clicks.

-First, you need to make sure that WooCommerce Product Feed Manager (WPFM) installed and activated.
+First, you need to make sure that Product Feed Manager For WooCommerce is installed and activated.

 Now, you can proceed to generate WooCommerce Google product feed efficiently.